-Under Executive Law § 94, the majority leaders of the Assembly and the Senate each appoint three commissioners; the minority leaders of the Assembly and the Senate each appoint one commissioner; and the governor and lieutenant governor appoint six commissioners, three of which must be long to a major party that is not the governor's party.115 The law also requires vacancies to be filled along party lines.116 As already discussed, certain enforcement actions can be vetoed on a party basis.
-The Executive Director is appointed by a majority vote which must include at least one member appointed by the Governor from each of the two major political parties.
+Under Executive Law § 94, the majority leaders of the Assembly and the Senate each appoint three commissioners; the minority leaders of the Assembly and the Senate each appoint one commissioner; and the governor and lieutenant governor appoint six commissioners, three of which must be long to a major party that is not the governor's party.
+The law also requires vacancies to be filled along party lines.
+As already discussed, certain enforcement actions can be vetoed on a party basis.
+The Executive Director is appointed by a majority vote which must include at least one member appointed by the Governor from each of the two major political parties and one member appointed by a legislative leader from each of the two major political parties.